-The disclosures for deposits and investments in Notes 2 and 3 to the financial statements, Summary of Significant Accounting Policies and Deposits and Investments, respectively, were derived from FCERA's investment policy.
-Management's estimate of the fair market value of investments was derived by various methods as detailed in the notes.

-Additionally, the disclosures related to the Net Pension Liability in Note E derived from the actuarial valuations, which involve estimate of the value of reported amounts and probabilities about the occurrence of future events far into the future.
+- The disclosures for deposits and investments in Notes 2 and 3 to the financial statements, Summary of Significant Accounting Policies and Deposits and Investments, respectively, were derived from FCERA's investment policy.
+Management's estimate of the fair value of investments was derived by various methods as detailed in the notes. - Additionally, the disclosures related to the funding policies, net pension liability, and actuarial methods and assumptions in Note 2 Summary of Significant Accounting Policies, Note 6 Contributions and Reserves, and Note 7 Actuarial Valuations, were derived from the actuarial valuations, which involved estimates of the value of reported amounts and probabilities about the occurrence of future events far into the future.